chattiavato-a11y/hasheeshium/Chatbot/chatbot/main/README.md

 ### Modifying Retrieval or System Prompts

 - **Curated Knowledge Base**: Update or expand the `DOCUMENTS` array in `src/retrieval.ts` with additional OPS-aligned content.
 The helper automatically recalculates BM25 statistics on Worker boot.
+The current corpus fuses bilingual guardrails with the OPS HCI 2025 service catalog extracted from the archived zip bundle.
 - **Language Behaviour**: Adjust `LANGUAGE_TONES` in `src/index.ts` to fine-tune bilingual tone or add new locales (remember to extend the `SupportedLanguage` union in `src/types.ts`).
 - **System Voice**: The base prompt lives in `BASE_SYSTEM_PROMPT` inside `src/index.ts`.
-Update it to reflect branding, compliance, or persona changes.
+Update it to reflect branding, compliance, or persona changes—the orchestrator automatically weaves Cloudflare Workers AI, Google Gemini, and TinyLLM/TinyML recommendations based on confidence.

 ### Styling